Serrin/Small-CSS-libraries/README.md

 - Responsive design.

 ###Files:
+- article.css
-- colors.css
+- article.min.css
-- colors.min.css
+- article.html
-- colors.html
+- article-demo.html
+- fox.png (used in the demo page)
+- nasa1-1920.jpg (used in the demo page)